kojusola/pancakeswap/ReadMe.md

 safeCakeTransfer(address \_to, uint256 \_amount)

-- This internal function transfers cake tokens just in case rounding error causes pool to not have enough cake and takes in the following:
+- This public function transfers cake tokens just in case rounding error causes pool to not have enough cake and takes in the following:
   - `_to` => address to.
   - `_amount` => amount of cake token to send.
   ##